 As committed members of the Israeli LGBT community, we struggle for equality and respect by creating a serious, often controversial discourse through the medium of queer cinema.
 The Tel Aviv International LGBT film festival is the manifestation of this struggle.

-The only LGBT film festival in the Middle East, TLVFest is a fixture of the Israeli pride week.
+The only LGBT film festival in the Middle East, TLVFest is a fixture of Tel Aviv pride week.
+MovieMaker Magazine chooses TLVFest to one of the 25 Coolest 2018 Film Festivals in the World.
 Selected twice (2014 & 2015) by INDIEWIRE as one of the 10 LGBT film festivals not to be missed, the festival offers a fascinating look into international and Israeli queer cinematic art.
 It is also an industry hub of activity.
 We take pride in the many collaborations and creative work that evolved from TLVFest meet-ups, seminars and workshops over the past decade.

 TLVFest has had the pleasure to host many of the queer cinema industry’s most innovative minds.
-Over the years our guests have included Alan Cumming, Lea DeLaria, Bruce La Bruce, Wieland Speck (Berlinale Panorama curator), Jay Brannan (Shortbus), Jamie Babbit (But I’m a Cheerleader), Angela Robinson (D.E.B.S.), Joey Arias, Cheryl Dunye (The Watermelon Woman), Mark Christopher (Studio 54), Alanté Kavaïté (The Summer of Sangaile), Daniel Ribeiro (The Way He Looks) and many more.
+Over the years our guests have included Alan Cumming, Lea DeLaria, Producer Christine Vachon (Boys Don’t Cry, Carol, Far From Heaven), Bruce La Bruce, Mink Stole, Wieland Speck (Berlinale Panorama curator), Lorenzo Vigas (From Afar), Marcio Reolon, Filipe Matzembacher (Tinta Bruta/Hard Paint), Martín Rodríguez Redondo (Marilyn), Jay Brannan (Shortbus), Jamie Babbit (But I’m a Cheerleader), Angela Robinson (D.E.B.S.), Joey Arias, Cheryl Dunye (The Watermelon Woman), Mark Christopher (Studio 54), Alanté Kavaïté (The Summer of Sangaile), Daniel Ribeiro (The Way He Looks), Melanie Mayron (Snapshots), Gigi Gorgeous, Miss Rosewood, & RuPaul’s Drag Race stars: Peppermint, Alexis Michelle, Jinkx Monsoon, Sharon Needles and many, many more filmmakers and artists.

-The TLVFest team is already hard at work on the many exciting ideas that will eventually form the next festival.
-Join us as we continue celebrating Israeli and international queer cinema and promote a more tolerant and respectful Israeli society.
+The TLVFest team is already hard at work on 2019 edition.
+Help us to continue celebrating local and international queer cinema and promote a more tolerant and respectful Israeli society.

 The TLVFest team.